mtnvencenzo/cezzis-com-cocktails-mcp/README.md

 - **Azure AI Search**: Powers semantic/lucene queries in the upstream API
 - **Azure CosmosDB**: Used for secure token storage and account-related data (see `internal/repos/cosmos_token_repository.go`).
 - **Auth0**: Used for OAuth 2.1 / OIDC authentication and secure token management (see `internal/auth/`).
-- **Telemetry**: All telemetry (logs, traces, metrics) is sent via OpenTelemetry using the OTLP exporter.
+- **Telemetry**: All telemetry (logs, traces, metrics) is sent via OpenTelemetry using OTLP exporters over HTTP/protobuf.

 ### Authentication & Security